eeshvardasikcm/rise-of-kingdoms-guides/defensivePeacekeeping.md

 when your city is attacked by other cities, you only suffer severe injuries. you will not have any loss of troops if you either heal your troops quickly, or maintain a large enough hospitals size.
-The opposing attacker will have loss of life if your troops are strong enough.
+The opposing attacker will have loss of life if your troops are strong enough. a good way to avoid being pillaged is by assisting other Graha Alliance members with your storage excess.
 ### becoming self-reliant
 sustaining your own resource stream by gathering consistently helps your alliance members. self-sufficiency as an alliance city reduces the need for your alliance co-members to assist you.